ramonpereira/general-environment-redesign/README.md

 # planning-project
-Project repository for a Planning project for Plan Recognition and related work (Transparent Planning and Deception).
+Repository for a Planning project for Plan Recognition and related work (Transparent Planning and Deception).